 6 quart Instant Pot – I use this electric pressure cooker to easily cook potatoes, eggs and carrots.
 I try to select the largest carrots and the smallest potatoes possible so they are similar in size.
 Just place them on a trivet with 1 cup water and set to manual for 5 minutes.
 Allow to naturally release pressure and set the carrots and potatoes aside to cool and eggs in cold water.

 Chopping Tool- this tool makes chopping so quick and easy, it almost feels like I’m cheating.
 I use it for all my bulk chopping needs, salsa & salads alike.
 I like that all the pieces are uniform and pretty.
 Sidenote: Don’t use this for the chicken as it doesn’t hold up well in this chopper.
 That should be cut by hand.

 Healthy resistant starch, probiotic rich pickles and healthy fats and proteins makes this a healthy salad.

 - 4 small russet potatoes, cooked & chilled

 - 4 lacto-fermented pickles

-Combine with mayonnaise, season with salt and pepper and combine well.
+Combine with mayonnaise, season with salt and combine well.